“Softly Call the Muster…”

 With this in mind, the Campus Muster Ceremony envokes Roll Call criteria to ensure the legacy of the Muster tradition is upheld.
 We believe that every Muster is important, and seek to make it known that from Hawaii, to Nebraska, to College Station, no Muster Ceremony is more important or prestigious than another.

-- Former student who resided within Brazos County
+- Former Students who resided in Brazos County